mholt/binding/README.md

 Binding custom types
 ---------------------

-You can bind form data into custom types by using a `Binder` func in your field map:
+You can bind form data into custom types by using a `Binder` func in your field map.
+Here's a contrived example that binds an integer (not necessary, but you get the idea):

 ```go
 func (t *MyType) FieldMap() binding.FieldMap {